hattrickkk/date-picker/readme.md

 ### Description

 The "date-picker-httrkk" library is a tool that provides an interface for working with dates.
 It\`s includes three main components: DatePicker, RangePicker and TaskPicker.
 Widely used in web applications to make date entry easier.
+You can see demo [here](https://date-picker-demo-one.vercel.app/).

 ### Installation